Licensing Guides

 Other certifications can help you demonstrate your proficiency to potential employers and clients.
 North American Technical Excellence (NATE) certification, ASHRAE (American Society of Heating, Refrigeration and Air-Conditioning Engineers) certification, and other professional certifications are not required but can add to your marketability as a service provider and therefore increase your opportunity to make more money.

-Other Requirements Specific to Maryland
+Other Requirements Unique to Maryland

 To keep your state-issued license current, Maryland requires you to renew it every two years.
 The renewal fee is $20.